Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Note: Lavender, sometimes, can cause constipation, headache, and irritation.

 Common Names: Alholva, Bockshornklee, Bockshornsame, Chandrika, Fenogreco, Foenugraeci Semen, Greek Clover, Greek Hay, Hu Lu Ba, Medhika, Methi, Methika, Sénégrain, Sénégré, Trigonella Foenum, Trigonella foenum-graecum, and Trigonella foenugraecum

-Fenugreek is an annual plant with light green leaves and small white flowers.
+Fenugreek are medicinal plants with light green leaves and small white flowers.
 It is long used as a herb, spice, and vegetable as well.
-The seeds of the plant are cuboid in shape with a yellow color and somewhat bitter taste.
-It is commonly used in India in many dishes since ages for its richness in protein, fats, vitamins, zinc, and other minerals.
+It is commonly used in India in many dishes for ages for its richness in protein, fats, vitamins, zinc, and other minerals.

 - Improves digestive disorders

 - Reduces inflammation